-- (1) The Minister may make policies on matters of national policy applicable to the ICT sector, consistent with the objects of this Act and of the related legislation in relation to- - (a) the radio frequency spectrum; - (b) universal service and access policy; - (c) the Republic's obligations and undertakings under bilateral, multilateral or international treaties and conventions, including technical standards and frequency matters; - (d) the application of new technologies pertaining to electronic communications services, broadcasting services and electronic communications network services; - (e) guidelines for the determination by the Authority of licence fees associated with the award of the licences contemplated in Chapter 3, including incentives that may apply to individual licences where the applicant makes binding commitments to construct electronic communications networks and provide electronic communications services in rural and under-serviced areas of the Republic; - (f) the promotion of universal service and electronic communications services in under-serviced areas; - (g) mechanisms to promote the participation of SMME's in the ICT sector;

-- (h) the control, direction and role of state-owned enterprises subject to the Broadcasting Act and the Companies Act, 1973 (Act No. 61 of 1973); and - any other policy which may be necessary for the application of this Act or the related legislation. - (1A) The Minister may, after having obtained Cabinet approval, issue a policy direction in order to- - initiate and facilitate intervention by Government to ensure strategic ICT infrastructure investment; and - (b) provide for a framework for the licensing of a public entity by the Authority in terms of Chapter 3.
+- (1) The Minister may make policies on matters of national policy applicable to the ICT sector, consistent with the objects of this Act and of the related legislation in relation to- - (a) the radio frequency spectrum; - (b) universal service and access policy; - the Republic's obligations and undertakings under bilateral, multilateral or international treaties and conventions, including technical standards and frequency matters; - (d) the application of new technologies pertaining to electronic communications services, broadcasting services and electronic communications network services; - (e) guidelines for the determination by the Authority of licence fees and spectrum fees associated with the award of the licences contemplated in Chapter 3 and Chapter 5, including incentives that may apply to individual licences where the applicant makes binding commitments to construct electronic communications networks and provide electronic communications services in rural and underserviced areas of the Republic; - [paragraph (e) substituted by section 3(a) of Act 1 of 2014] - (f) the promotion of universal service and electronic communications services in under-serviced areas; - (g) mechanisms to promote the participation of SMME's in the ICT sector; - (h) the control, direction and role of state-owned enterprises subject to the Broadcasting Act and the Companies Act, 1973 (Act No. 61 of 1973); and - (i) any other policy which may be necessary for the application of this Act or the related legislation. - (1A) The Minister may, after having obtained Cabinet approval, issue a policy direction in order to- - (a) initiate and facilitate intervention by Government to ensure strategic ICT infrastructure investment; and - (b) provide for a framework for the licensing of a public entity by the Authority in terms of Chapter $\underline{3}$.